 Our picks for best family-friendly beaches and swim spots are Nobbys Beach, Bar Beach, the shallow pool at at Merewether Ocean Baths, Newcastle Canoe Pool, Blacksmiths Beach and Grannies Pool.
 To help you choose the right spot for your family, we’ve put together a full guide covering the best beaches for your family in Newcastle, Lake Macquarie and Port Stephens.

 In Lake Macquarie, Lake Mac Swim Centres of Charlestown, Swansea, Speers Point, Morisset have outdoor pools.
-As well as school holiday intensive programs for kids, Lake Mac Swim Centres have scheduled 4 public sessions for their giant Aquatic Challengers at different locations during the summer school holidays!
+They will be holding their school holiday intensive programs for kids at Charlestown and West Wallsend pools.

-In the Maitland area, the East Maitland pool is open.
+In the Maitland area, East Maitland pool and Maitland Pool are open.
 There’s an outdoor swimming pool, shaded baby pool and kids play equipment.
 Remediation works at Maitland Pool has been completed which means that the outdoor pool, splash pad & toddlers pool are now open!

 PLAYGROUNDS